Legislature(2023 - 2024)DAVIS 106

 people would pay a sales tax.

-REPRESENTATIVE CARPENTER commented that consumers ultimately pay
+CHAIR CARPENTER commented that consumers ultimately pay the tax,

-someone is paying because the consumer pays it.
+paying because the consumer pays it.

 7:33:07 PM